shashankm28/android_device_xiaomi_whyred/README.md

 # supreme-carnival
-This is a device tree for Redmi Note 4, Mido.
+This is a device tree for Redmi Note 5 Pro, Whyred.